Lotería: In popular culture

+Lotería was played multiple times in the satirical telenovela Jane the Virgin.

 In 2017, artist Mike Alfaro created Millennial Lotería, reimagining the game for a millennial audience with new cards such as "La hashtag", "La feminist" and "La selfie".

 On December 9, 2019, Google celebrated Lotería with a Google Doodle.
 The doodle was a game of lotería that could be played with online players.
 Some new cards are added: El buscador ("the search engine"), El ajolote ("the axolotl"), El emoji ("the emoji"), etc.

 In July 2021, Netflix announced a film adaptation based around the game with James Bobin set to direct and Eugenio Derbez in a leading role.

 On October 2, 2023, a game show based on lotería premiered on CBS, titled Lotería Loca and hosted by Jaime Camil.
 On each episode, two contestants compete for a chance to win up to $1 million.